data-gymnasia/courses/content/machine-learning/content.md

 ---
 > id: step-practical-decision-tree-solution

-*Solution*.
-We find that with a depth of 3, we can classify 146 out of 150 training observations correctly.
+*Solution.* We find that with a depth of 3, we can classify 146 out of 150 training observations correctly.
 Even with a depth of 1, we can get 100 out of 150 correct (since the setosas split perfectly from the other two species along the third feature).

 ---
 > id: regression-trees